volkyeth/noundry/packages/nouns-assets/README.md

 pnpm remove @nouns/assets
 ```

-Now replace every `@nouns/assets` import in your app for `@noundry/nouns-assets` and you're good to go
+Now replace every `@nouns/assets` import in your app with `@noundry/nouns-assets` and you're good to go

 ## Stay in sync with the onchain artwork